Table of contents

 void updateCustomerSetName(@Param("id") Long id,@Param("name") String name);

-With an ORM, in this case, JPA, we have the possibility to define the relationships between two tables, for example, our CUSTOMER table could have an ORDER table associated in which to store the orders of said user.
-At first glance it is clear that there is a relationship between both objects, for a Customer row, we could have 0 or more Order rows.
+With an ORM , in this case, JPA , we have the possibility of defining the relationships between two tables, for example, our CUSTOMER table could have an associated ORDER table in which to store the orders of that user.
+At first glance it is clear that there is a relationship between both objects, for a Customer row, we could have 0 or more rows of Order.

-Suppose that our model has in addition to the Customer table, an Order table, whose class within the application is as follows:
+Let’s suppose that our model has besides the Customer table, an Order table, whose class inside the application is like this:

 @Entity